chestnutchest/sql-project-sports-and-demeco/sql_queries_and_outputs/README.md

 * `s2_econ_and_medals.*`: GDP per capita analysis
 * `s3_population_and_medals.*`: Population analysis

 Each analysis set is saved in two different formats `.sql` and `.md`.
 For example, the population analysis-related queries and outputs are stored in both `s3_population_and_medals.md` and `s3_population_and_medals.sql`.
 They both have the same content, including both SQL queries and their outputs.
 The `.sql` files are intended to be executed by a PostgreSQL-compatible program.
-The `.md` files present the same info in a markdown format for ease of navigation and visualization.
+The `.md` files present the same info in a markdown format for ease of viewing and navigation.